 When it comes to taxation or contract issues, most churches do not have expertise and often fail to seek outside help.
 This is NOT a “do-it-yourself” process.
 Working with professional tax advisers and making sure the church receives proper guidance on local, state and federal laws is essential.
 In reality, very few tax advisers have experience with non-profit organizations and are not properly equipped to guide a church.

 As reported in a recent Church Tax & Law article, according to California-based real estate agent Dominic Dutra, churches should ask questions like these before signing any tower contracts:

 - Does it do anything for us beyond the income?

 - Does it improve what we do in our ministry or in the community?

 - Does it constrain what we want to do with our property on a long-term basis?

 Dutra said the single most important question churches should ask themselves is, “Why are we doing this?”

-I recently met with the new pastor of a church in Southern California that has one cell phone tower and signed a contract for a second before he arrived.
+The pastor of a church in Southern California said his congregation has one cell phone tower and signed a contract for a second before he arrived.
 The first contract was worth more than $640,000, but church trustees failed to do the math and sold it to a cellular service provider for a lump sum payment of $140,000 just a few years into the contract when cash-flow was a problem.
 The trustees also failed to spot a contractual provision that gave the provider 40% of the lease revenue from any new towers constructed on the property by any other cellular provider.
 As a result, the new contract gives up about $800 per month in added revenue for no effort or expense on the provider’s part, and the church loses another $270,000+ over 30 years.

-For more information or guidance, contact Max Herr, Ministry Specialist for Human Resources and Church Compliance.
+For more information or guidance, contact Max Herr, HR and Church Compliance.